Skip to main content

 Vasculitis Disorders

-Vasculitis disorders result from inflammation of blood vessels, including arteries, arterioles, veins, venules and capillaries.
-The inflammation causes a narrowing of blood vessels, which can result in blood flow obstruction (ischaemia).
-This may lead to tissue damage (necrosis) and blood clots (thrombosis).
+Vasculitis disorders result from inflammation of blood vessels.
+The types of blood vessels affected by vasculitis include arteries, arterioles, veins, venules, and capillaries.
+Inflammation causes a narrowing of blood vessels, which can result in blood flow obstruction (ischaemia).
+This may lead to tissue damage (necrosis), and blood clots (thrombosis).

 There are three main underlying causes of vasculitis disorders:

 The main role of the immune system is to defend against infections (such as bacteria, moulds and viruses) and other invaders (such as cancer cells), whilst protecting the body’s own cells.
-Autoimmunity occurs when the body doesn’t recognise its own cells and attacks them.
+Autoimmunity occurs when the body does not recognise its own cells and attacks them.

 General signs and symptoms of vasculitis disorders include: